-Additional data highlighted included: High anti-HBs titers: GMC of anti-HBs for Sci-B-Vac was more than 7.5x compared to Engerix-B after 2 vaccinations (day 168) and more than 3x after 3 vaccinations (day 196); Rapid Onset of Seroprotection: After 2 vaccinations, Sci-B-Vac elicited a 90.4% seroprotection rate (SPR) compared to 51.6% with Engerix-B, increasing to 99.3% vs. 94.8% after the 3rd dose; and Safety: No new or unexpected safety signals seen with either study vaccine.
+Additional data highlighted included: High anti-HBs titers: GMC of anti-HBs for Sci-B-Vac was more than 7.5x compared to Engerix-B after two vaccinations (day 168) and more than 3x after three vaccinations (day 196); Rapid Onset of Seroprotection: After two vaccinations, Sci-B-Vac elicited a 90.4% seroprotection rate (SPR) compared to 51.6% with Engerix-B, increasing to 99.3% vs. 94.8% after the 3rd dose; and Safety: No new or unexpected safety signals seen with either study vaccine.

 On February 2, 2021, the U.S. FDA accepted the Biologics License Application filing.

-Massachusetts-based VBI Vaccines Inc. (VBIV) is a commercial-stage biopharmaceutical company developing the next generation of vaccines to address unmet needs in infectious disease and immuno-oncology.
+Massachusetts-based VBI Vaccines Inc. (Nasdaq: VBIV) is a commercial-stage biopharmaceutical company developing the next generation of vaccines to address unmet needs in infectious disease and immuno-oncology.
 Through its innovative approach to virus-like particles ("VLPs"), including a proprietary enveloped VLP ("eVLP") platform technology, VBI develops vaccine candidates that mimic the natural presentation of viruses, designed to elicit the innate power of the human immune system.

 Sci-B-Vac Vaccine Indication